-The concept of Shaheed, as interpreted by some to mean a martyr, is totally un-Quranic.
-According to the traditional Muslim scholars, anyone who is murdered, drowns or is killed in a fire becomes a Shaheed (martyr) and goes to heaven.
-This concept is without any Quranic support.
+The concept of shaheed, as interpreted by the majority of Muslim scholars to mean a martyr is totally un-Quranic.
+According to the traditional Muslim scholars, anyone who is murdered, drowns or is killed in a fire becomes a shaheed (martyr) and goes straight to Heaven.

-The Quran stresses the fact that the manner by which the human dies is totally irrelevant to his/her destination in the hereafter.
-The disbelievers and the idol-worshippers are destined for hell, no matter how they die.
-On the other hand, the believers who lead a righteous life, go to heaven, once again no matter how they die.
+First: The Quran stresses the fact that the manner by which the human dies is totally irrelevant to his/her destination in the Hereafter.
+The disbelievers and the idol-worshippers are destined for Hell, no matter how they die.
+On the other hand, the believers who lead a righteous life, go to Heaven, once again no matter how they die.

 This incorrect belief is the result of the misinterpretation of the following verse:

-The traditional scholars took the words "get killed" to indicate that the act of (getting killed) is what made them become a martyr, and thus entitles them to go to heaven.
-They have forgotten that the verse also includes the words "or die" (i.e. a natural death).
-In other words they are still destined for heaven even if they die naturally.
-It is the faith and deeds of those believers that get them to heaven and not the way they have died.
+The traditional scholars singled out the words "got killed" to claim that it is the act of (getting killed) that made them become martyrs, and thus entitling them to go to Heaven.
+They have forgotten that the verse also includes the words "or died" (i.e. a natural death).
+In other words they are still destined for Heaven even if they die naturally.
+It is the faith and deeds of such believers that gets them to Heaven and not the manner in which they died.

-In 22:58 God is stating that he will shower these believers with good provisions, not because they were killed, but because they lived for the cause of God.
+In 22:58 God states that He will shower these believers with good provisions, not because they were killed, but because they strove for the cause of God.

-The word 'shaheed' in the Quran does not mean martyr at all.
-The word 'shaheed' in the Quran means witness.
+Second: As a matter of fact, the word shaheed in the Quran does not mean martyr at all.
+The word shaheed as used in the Quran means witness.
 An example is given in the following verse:

-"The day will come when we will raise from every community a 'Shaheed' (witness) from among them."
+"The day will come when We raise up from every nation a 'shaheed' (witness) against them.
 16:89

-In 3:98, God calls Himself a 'Shaheed' which obviously does not mean that God is a martyr!
+In 3:98, God calls Himself a "Shaheed" which obviously does not mean that God is, or will ever be, a martyr!